ivanitlearning/AWS-Associate-Courses/README.md

 - Data transfer service TO and FROM AWS.
 - This is used for migrations or for large amounts of data processing transfers.
 - Designed to work at huge scales.
 Each agent can handle 10 Gbps and each job can handle 50 million files.
+- Each agent is about 100 TB per day.
 - Transfers metadata and timestamps
-- Each agent is about 100 TB per day.
 - Can limit bandwidth to avoid link saturation.
 - Supports incremental and scheduled transfer options, automatic retries.
 - Compression and encryption in transit is also supported
-- Has built in data validation and automatic recovery from transit errors.
+- Has built in **data validation** and automatic recovery from transit errors.
 - AWS service integration with S3, EFS, FSx for Windows servers.
-- Pay as you use product.
+- Pay as you use product, per GB moved by product.

 #### 1.16.7.1.
 AWS DataSync Components